 The Master of Science in Nursing, Family Nurse Practitioner (MSN-FNP) and Master of Science in Nursing, Nurse Educator (MSN-NE) builds on baccalaureate level of nursing practice.
 Upon completion of the MSN-FNP, students will be prepared to make clinical decisions at the advanced practice registered nurse (APRN) level and deliver holistic care that improves quality of life of diverse populations.
 The Post Master's Certificate, Family Nurse Practitioner program provides interested masters-prepared nurses with the opportunity to take FNP specialty courses needed to qualify for APRN licensure and sit for the credential exam.
 Graduates of the MSN-NE will be prepared to assume either faculty or agency-based nurse educator positions.
-The Board of Registered Nursing (BRN) requires faculty teaching in nursing programs to have a graduate degree with courses in nursing education while most agencies preferentially hire master's prepared nurse educators.
-Graduates of the program will also be prepared to sit for the Certified Nurse Educator credential.
+The Board of Registered Nursing (BRN) requires faculty teaching in nursing programs to have a graduate degree with courses in nursing education while most agencies preferentially hire master's prepared nurse Educator credential.
 As with the Post Master's Certificate, Family Nurse Practitioner program, the Post Master's Certificate, Nurse Educator pathway provides master's prepared nurses with the course work needed to assume a position in nursing education.